 While all parts of the pineapple contain bromelain, most of this magical compound is found in the stem.
 Because the stem is a little on the tough side, you can blend or juice the core with the sweeter flesh to make a delicious anti-inflammatory elixir.

 Turmeric is a yellowish-orange spice containing a powerful anti-inflammatory compound called curcumin, which has been shown to help reduce the risk of many chronic diseases as well as relieve inflammatory pain from osteoarthritis.
 In one 2019 study of turmeric's effectiveness, 139 patients with knee osteoarthritis were split into two groups.
-One group took a turmeric capsule three times a day while the other group took a 50-milligram tablet of the non-steroidal anti-inflammatory drug diclofenac twice a day.
+One group took a turmeric capsule three times a day, while the other group took a 50-milligram tablet of the non-steroidal anti-inflammatory drug diclofenac twice a day.
 After 14 and 28 days, all the patients were scored for pain severity.
 The researchers found that the natural spice was just as effective as the popular NSAID at reducing knee pain and inflammation and resulted in fewer adverse side effects.
-Other studies show that turmeric is effective at reducing the inflammation that causes colitis.

-No doubt you've used bone broth as stock for soups.
-And you've probably sipped it in a steaming mug on a cold winter day.
+There's no doubt you've used bone broth as stock for soups, or maybe you've sipped it in a steaming mug on a cold winter day.
 The broth made from simmering the bones and connective tissues of chickens, cattle, and other animals has become a health elixir due to its concentration of nutritious minerals, vitamins, and amino acids, which support a healthy gut microbiome.

 "Our best line of defense against chronic inflammation is the health of our gut," says Samantha Presicci, MSN, RD, LD, a registered dietitian at Fond Bone Broth.
 Poor gut health can lead to a condition known as "leaky gut," which is characterized by a compromised lining of the gut that allows unhealthy substances to leak into your bloodstream, triggering inflammation, according to a review in the journal Gut.
 Bone broth is rich in collagen, gelatin, glycine, glutamine, and hydroxyproline, all of which have numerous clinical studies suggesting their ability to reduce inflammation.